rasmus-kirk/optimization-notes/rasmus/notes.md

 - **SAT:** Can the variables of a given CNF be replaced by either TRUE or FALSE such that the CNF evaluates to TRUE
 - **Cook's Theorem:** SAT $\in$ NPC

-# NP-Complete Problems
+# 5. NP-Complete Problems

+## Disposition
-- NP, P, NPC
+- P, NP, NPC, NPH
 - CSAT
 - 3SAT
 - Clique

+# 6. Approximation Algorithms and Search Heuristics

+## Disposition
+- P, NP, NPC, NPH
+- What is Approximation Algorithms?
+- Max Cut Deterministic
+- Max Cut Randomized

 # Appendix
 ## Logic gates to CNF proofs